product guideMar 17, 2026·11 min read

 Why only Sonnet instead of Opus?+

 The Fetcher retrieves issue data via Linear GraphQL and the Assembler pre-computes all backlog health metrics.
 The Analyst receives pre-computed numbers and applies a scoring rubric — classification-tier reasoning that Sonnet 4.6 handles accurately.
 No deep causal analysis required.
+The README walks through configuration in under 10 minutes, including test data for validation.

 Is there a refund policy?+